-7.1.
-Other Outcomes
+7.1 Other Outcomes

 I begin by documenting how borrowing patterns changed as a result of the autonomy program.
 Results are presented in Table A.4.
-Specifically, pre-program eligible firms increase borrowing from sources other than from the central government by ₹7.3 billion, about 50% relative to the mean, though the effect is not statistically significant.
+Specifically, preprogram eligible firms increase borrowing from sources other than from the central government by ₹7.3 billion, about 50% relative to the mean, though the effect is not statistically significant.
 Government loans (defined as loans extended by the central government) fall, by Rs.
-4.5 billion (mean government borrowing is Rs.
-2.5 billion).24
+4.5 billion (mean govern-